FranxYao/franxyao.github.io/index.md

 * Scaling: data composition, long context, efficiency, science of language modeling
 * Reasoning: coding, agent, chain-of-thought, learning from feedback

-I am expected to graduate in Dec 2023 and will be joining Google DeepMind as a full-time research scientist afterwards.
+I am expected to graduate in Dec 2023 and will be joining Google DeepMind in Mountain View as a full-time research scientist.

 -----
 ## Experiences